Botanical Name: Syngonium podophyllum

 Repot in spring every couple years, or when the plant becomes root-bound.
 Use a container with drainage holes.
 If you want to dress up a plain pot, slip it into a cachepot.
 I put pebbles in the bottom of my cachepots to hold the inside pot above the drainage water.

 A note of caution: The sap in this plant contains calcium oxalate crystals and is toxic to pets and people and can cause skin irritation.
 I recommend wearing gloves when handling this plant or washing hands thoroughly afterward.

 Origin: South America

 Height: Newer compact varieties grow to 2 ft (60 cm), some varieties climb to 4 ft (1.2 m) or more.

 Light: Bright light, but no direct sun.
 Can tolerate low light, but the leaves may lose their variegation.
-Turn pot regularly for even growth.
+Turn pot in front of window regularly for even growth.

 Water: Keep the potting mix moist in summer, allowing the surface to dry out before watering again.
 Water less often in winter, letting the top half of the potting mix dry out.